aayes89/FreeTVChannel/README.md

 # TODO

-- Need a UI implementation to handle CRUD. (only INSERT available at the moment)
 - Need a security implementation to handle access to CRUD operations on the API.
 - Needs general UI improvements.

+# Achievements
+- UI implementation to handle CRUD operations.
+- Cleaned code.